Camera in Control Center

 View closed captions

-To turn on the captions in closed-captioned movies and TV shows, just go to Settings > General > Accessibility.
+To turn on the captions in closed-captioned movies, just go to Settings > General > Accessibility.
 You can even customize captions by size, font type, and color.

 Merge left and right audio

 Play left- and right-channel audio in both ears to accommodate hearing loss on either side.
 Just go to Settings > General > Accessibility and turn on Mono Audio.